Night School (1981 film): Plot

-Kim works at the local aquarium.
-About to leave work, she takes off her diving suit and is decapitated by the figure in a motorcycle helmet.
-A woman who was previously looking at the turtles screams after she sees Kim's head fall into the tank.
-Judd pays a visit to Professor Millett and is surprised to see Eleanor, who explains that she is his research assistant.
+Kim Morrison, a Wendell student working at the local aquarium, is decapitated while preparing to leave her shift by the same figure in the motorcycle helmet.
+A woman observing turtles in the aquarium screams after she sees Kim's head sink into the tank.
+Judd visits Professor Millett and is surprised to see Eleanor, who explains that she is his research assistant.
 Judd then informs Millett that a second student of his has been killed and asks him if he has had any affairs with his pupils.
 Annoyed by the question, Millett tells Judd to leave.
-Eleanor and Millett get into an argument and she goes to the diner to be alone.
+Eleanor and Millett get into an argument, and she goes to the diner to be alone.
 The professor follows her, and she tells him that she is three months pregnant.
-He's sympathetic, although he still manages to flirt with Carol.
+He is sympathetic, although he still manages to flirt with Carol.
 After the diner has closed, Carol is left to clean up.
 When the power goes out, she heads to the basement to investigate.
 The killer appears and attacks her.
-Carol escapes, but is then caught in an alley and killed.
-The next day, Carol's head is found in a water-filled sink and her body in a dumpster.
-Judd and Taj go to Gary' house since he is now considered a prime suspect, but Judd doesn't believe he was involved.
+Carol escapes but is then caught in an alley and killed.
+The next day, Carol's head is found in a water-filled sink, and her body in a dumpster.
+Judd and Taj go to Gary's house since he is now considered a prime suspect, but Judd does not believe he was involved.

-When Judd goes to Professor Millett's home again, he finds a collection of skulls taken from tribal headhunters from around the world.
-Eleanor doesn't see anything wrong with this.
-At Wendell, Helene tells Millett to stop sleeping around with his students and counsels student Kathy, who confesses that she too has been intimate with the professor.
-Helene invites the girl to spend the night at her house, resulting in the two sleeping together.
-Helene is killed when she gets up to answer the phone, and Kathy is killed shortly after discovering Helene's head in the toilet.
+When Judd goes to Professor Millett's home again, he finds a collection of skulls taken from tribal headhunters worldwide.
+Eleanor sees nothing wrong with this.
+At Wendell, Helene tells Millett to stop sleeping around with his students and counsels student Kathy, who confesses that she, too, has been intimate with Millett.
+Helene, preying upon Kathy's vulnerability herself, invites her to spend the night at her house, resulting in the two sleeping together.
+Helene is killed when she gets up to answer the phone, and Kathy is killed shortly after discovering Helene's severed head in the toilet.

 Judd is on his way to speak to Helene when he sees the killer fleeing.
 He chases the killer to Professor Millett's apartment.
 Inside, the killer is revealed to be Eleanor.
 She confesses the killings to her boyfriend and justifies the crimes by comparing them to tribal rituals he teaches in his courses.
-As the police are approaching, Millett puts on the helmet and flees on his motorcycle to divert the suspicion from Eleanor.
+As the police approach, Millett puts on the helmet and flees on his motorcycle to divert suspicion from Eleanor.
 During a chase with Judd and Taj, Millett is struck by a car and killed.
-Eleanor attends his burial and the police believe the case has been solved, although it is implied that Judd suspects Eleanor was the killer and Millett sacrificed his life to protect her.
-However, the case is closed and Eleanor moves back to England.
-After the case is closed, Judd gets in his car and is suddenly attacked by the killer, only to reveal it was a prank by Taj.
+Eleanor attends his burial, and the police believe the case has been solved, although it is implied that Judd suspects Eleanor was the killer and Millett sacrificed his life to protect her.
+However, the case is closed, and Eleanor returns to England.
+Afterward, Judd gets in his car and is suddenly attacked by the killer, only to reveal it was a prank by Taj.